Tutorial: Maps, pins, and bubbles

 To use some of the classes in these libraries, your project must use an API level of 10.2 or later.
 For more information, see API levels.

-We also need to add the Location permission to our bar-descriptor.xml file:
+We also need to add the Location permission to our bar-descriptor.xml file so that we can get the current location of the device:

 There are several graphical assets that our app uses, such as background images and custom bubbles and pins.
 We need to import the following images: